M4RT1NDEV/4y/readme.md

 with some tinkering you dont need systemd to do this!

 ## Installing
-just do "git clone https://github.com/M4RT1NDEV/4y.git"
+just do "git clone --recurse-submodules https://github.com/M4RT1NDEV/4y.git"
         "cd 4y"
         "bash install.sh" or "./install.sh"